oferei/json-gate/README.md

 ### type

 Defines the expected instance type.
+It can take one of two forms:

-It may be one of the simple type: 'string', 'number', 'integer', 'boolean', 'object', 'array', 'null' or 'any'.
+* Simple type - any of the following: 'string', 'number', 'integer', 'boolean', 'object', 'array', 'null' or 'any'.

-Alternatively _type_ may be an array of simple types and/or schemas.
-In this case the instance type should be one of the types in the array.
+* Union type - an array of simple types and/or schemas.
+The instance type should be one of the types in the array.
 For example, if _type_ is ['string', 'null'] then the instance may be either a string or null.

 The default is 'any'.

-The top level _type_ must be either 'object' or 'array'.
+Note: The top level JSON object's _type_ must be either 'object' or 'array'.

 ### required

 A boolean indicating whether an instance is mandatory (true) or optional (false).

-The default is false (=optional).
+The default is false (optional).

 ### default

 Defines the default value of the instance when the instance is undefined.

+The JSON object is edited in-place.
+In other words, the default values are set to the original JSON object, not a returned copy.

 ### properties

-Applies only to instances of type 'object'.
+Applies only to instances of type `'object'`.

 Defines the properties of the instance object.
 Properties are considered unordered, the order of the instance properties may be in any order.